hu-xiaonan/bucklingassembly-abaqus/with_substrate/README.md

 1. Prepare the main script `main-with_substrate.py`.

-2. Prepare the required input files: `precursor.dxf`, `bonding.txt`, and `disturbance.txt`.
-Note that this simulation does not allow rotatable bonding regions, so the `bonding.txt` file should not contain any `ROTATABLE` keywords.
-Additionally, there is only one disturbance level in the simulation, which is specified in `main-with_substrate.py`, so the `disturbance.txt` file should contain only the disturbance coordinates.
+2. Prepare the required input files: `precursor.dxf`, `bonding.txt`, and `disturbance.txt`. **Note** that this simulation does not allow rotatable bonding regions, so the `bonding.txt` file should not contain any `ROTATABLE` keywords. **Additionally**, there is only one disturbance level in the simulation, which is specified in `main-with_substrate.py`, so the `disturbance.txt` file should contain only the disturbance coordinates.

 3. Edit the main script to configure parameters for the assembly process.